 +19.47×4704=0.0254°

-Neither plus or minus is exactly the number but about 0° 1' 31.59" either way.
+Neither plus nor minus is exactly the number, but about 0° 1' 31.59" either way.
 A possible interpretation of precession a few hours either way could reduce this further.
+The other stars connect slightly to their separation angles, making Epsilon Ursae Minoris the star and constellation most likely to connect with.

-The number 1÷0.6562 is also equal to 1.523 or 1+0.523 about the time that the Egyptians royal cubit was though to be used, along with it's connection to pi and the golden ratio with maximum tilt/year and 3600.
+The supernova is 1 arcsecond off, but this relies on precession; obliquity could also be used, but because there is a connection to other stars' declinations, it is probably the star Ursa Minor.
+The number 1 ÷ 0.6562 is also equal to 1.523, or 1 + 0.523, about the time that the Egyptian royal cubit was thought to be used, along with its connection to pi and the golden ratio, with maximum tilt/year and 3600.

 Glaner Braut